 - California (2003)

-In the US, any workplace bullying that comes through as an Intentional Infliction of Emotional Distress and Assault is punishable, even without a federal or state law protecting employees from hostile work environment bullies.
-In most cases, workplace bullying linked to a characteristic is protected under the US discrimination or harassment law.
+In the United States, any intentional workplace bullying meant to inflict emotional distress and assault is punishable.
+Most workplace bullying cases linked to a characteristic are protected under the US discrimination or harassment law.
 This includes sexism, racism, age, disability, and religious and sexual orientation bias.

 How to Identify Bullying in the Workplace?